huntse/uncarved/content/articles/practical_ocaml.md

 +++
-title = "Using Ocaml in Practice" aliases = [ "/articles/practical_ocaml" ]
-last_modified = "2007-06-13T06:41:39Z"
+title = "Using Ocaml in Practice" description = "Starting to learn how to make ocaml programs that are not just toys, and extending the derivatives pricer further" aliases = [ "/articles/practical_ocaml" ] last_modified = "2007-06-13T06:41:39Z"
 +++
-# Using Ocaml in Practice

-## Starting to learn how to make ocaml programs that are not just toys, and extending the derivatives pricer further

 My experience learning ocaml has been pretty enjoyable so far.
 A friend told me about Jason Hickey's pdf book [Introduction][5] to the Objective